 - water

-Remove and continue with the remaining pancake batter and serve immediately.
-Enjoy!
+Remove and continue with the rest of the batter and serve in stacks with fresh berries or fruits on top.

 Ingredients